bytecodealliance/rustix/README.md

 This feature is fun in four ways:
- - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and using type layout optimizations, most functions compile down to very simple code and can even be fully inlined into user code.
+ - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and using type layout optimizations, most functions compile down to very efficient code and can even be fully inlined into user code.
  - Memory buffers are kept in Rust slices, out parameters are returned as regular values, and file descriptors are kept in [`io-lifetimes`] types, so most functions preserve memory safety and I/O safety all the way down